mas-bandwidth/yojimbo/BUILDING.md

 ## Feedback

-This is pre-release software so please email me with any feedback you have:
+This is pre-release software so please email me with any feedback you have <glenn.fiedler@gmail.com>

-Glenn Fiedler <glenn.fiedler@gmail.com>

 Thanks!